dend/dend/README.md

 Outside of projects and work, my aim is to focus on some "big rocks" - important areas that need help:

 - Eradication of poverty around the globe.
-- Improving access to education, mentorship, and opportunities globally.
+- Improving access to education, mentorship, and job opportunities globally.
 - Leveraging modern technologies to solve modern epidemiology issues.

 ## Comments